Click here for the home page

 Egypt was the world's foremost nation for an amazingly long time.
 A good case has been made for the Mesopotamian and Indus valley civilizations getting started first, but the third millennium B.C. was more than halfway over before their city-states united to form nations.
 Until that happened, Egypt was the only nation-state in existence, so its civilization was the most impressive.
 Egypt's head start on political unification, combined with the conservative rhythm of life on the Nile, convinced everyone else that it had been around forever.
 As a result, when outsiders managed to conquer Egypt, most of them (Hyksos, Libyans, Nubians, Assyrians and Persians) felt the need to adopt Egyptian customs, or at least respect them.
 Not until the arrival of a stronger culture, that of the Greeks, did Egyptian culture begin to falter, but that's a story for Chapter 4.

-The first two dynasties (2840-2550 B.C., according to my chronology) are commonly called the archaic or protodynastic era, because this was the time when Egyptian culture completed its development.
+The first two dynasties (2822-2532 B.C., according to my chronology) are commonly called the archaic or protodynastic era, because this was the time when Egyptian culture completed its development.
 Very little is known about this era, because few artifacts have survived the 48 centuries between then and now.
 In fact, just about everything we have from before 2000 B.C. comes from the graves of Egypt.

 The reason for this is that the ancient Egyptians looked upon the next life as being more important than this one, so they took special care to make sure that their tombs would last.
-Their houses, even the palaces of the pharaohs, consisted of sun-dried brick, which is practical because it hardly ever rains in Egypt, but when it did rain their buildings melted and had to be replaced.
-By contrast, they built their temples and tombs of stone, so they still stand today.
+Their houses, even royal palaces, consisted of sun-dried brick, which is practical because it hardly ever rains in Egypt, but when it did rain their buildings melted and had to be repaired or replaced.
+By contrast, they built most of their temples and tombs of stone, so they still stand today.
 Because we have learned so much of what we know about the ancient Egyptians through tomb-digging, we probably have a distorted view of what they were really like.
 The Egyptians were not morbid, weird people, but folks like us who saw the afterlife as being a lot like this life, only better (e.g., if you were a farmer, you would be a farmer again, but the grain would grow nine feet high with hardly any effort!).
 It was the Egyptians who first said at parties, "Eat, drink, and be merry, for tomorrow we may die."
 Look at it this way: if some archeologist comes along two thousand years from now and tries to learn about our civilization, and he has to go to our cemeteries to learn anything about us, would that give him some strange ideas about how we lived?

-Now that the point has been made, let us go to the place where dead men do tell tales.
-Before the first dynasty the king was put to death when he became too weak to rule.
-By the time Egypt was united, the Egyptians were giving their kings more than a simple grave; the king and his belongings, plus food and drink, were placed in one or more underground chambers, with an artifical hill of dirt piled up on the surface, and a wall around the hill.
-Often boats were buried in separate pits, to provide transportation for his journey to the next world.
-At Abydos, about half a mile from the royal tombs, a chapel surrounded by a wall was constructed as well.
-Archaeologists call this structure a funerary palace, and one is tempted to compare it with the mortuary temples the pharaohs built later on, but curiously, it was destroyed shortly after it was completed, instead of being allowed to stand for the ages.
-Either it was only meant to be used at the time of the royal funeral, or each pharaoh was required to tear down his predecessor's funerary palace before he could build his own.
+For the kings, boats might be buried in separate pits, to provide transportation for his journey to the next world.
+On the outskirts of Abydos, one mile from the royal tombs, a chapel surrounded by a wall was constructed as well.
+Archaeologists call this structure a funerary palace, and one is tempted to compare it with the mortuary temples built later on, but curiously, it was destroyed shortly after it was completed, instead of being allowed to stand for the ages.
+Either it was only meant to be used at the time of the royal funeral, or each king was required to tear down his predecessor's funerary palace before he could build his own.
+Next to the funerary palace, additional human sacrifices were buried; these could include relatives of the deceased king.
+We already noted that 35 people and pets were buried around the tomb of the early king Hor-Aha; six more were buried at his funerary palace.

 We noted in Chapter 1 that the typical predynastic burial consisted of digging a hole in the sand and placing the body in it, along with a few possessions and pots containing food.
 Under desert conditions the body did not decay, but simply dried out.
 Thus, when the Egyptians invented mummification, they were trying to duplicate with artificial preservatives what the desert had done naturally.